Durgaprasad044/VORNIQ/README.md

-# 💰 FinSight — Personal Finance Intelligence Agent
+# 💰 VORNIQ — Personal Finance Intelligence Agent

 > Powered by [Hindsight](https://hindsight.vectorize.io/) — persistent memory for AI agents.

-FinSight is a web-based AI finance assistant with 5 specialized expert personas.
+Vorniq is a web-based AI finance assistant with 5 specialized expert personas.
 It remembers your complete financial profile across every session — income, debts, goals, tax situation, investments, and past advice — and gets sharper the more you use it.

 ---